 CURRENT LAW: G.S.
 20-4.01 defines "motor carrier" as either a for-hire motor carrier or a private motor carrier.
-Under federal law generally, motor carriers operate commercial motor vehicles that (1) has a gross weight rating of 10,001 pounds or more; (2) is designed or used to transport more than 8 passengers (including the driver) for compensation; or is designed or used to transport more than 15 passengers, including the driver, and is not used to transport passengers for compensation; or (4) is used in transporting material found by the Secretary of Transportation to be hazardous under federal law.
+Under federal law generally, motor carriers operate commercial motor vehicles that (1) have a gross weight rating of 10,001 pounds or more; (2) are designed or used to transport more than 8 passengers (including the driver) for compensation; or are designed or used to transport more than 15 passengers, including the driver, and is not used to transport passengers for compensation; or (4) are used in transporting material found by the Secretary of Transportation to be hazardous under federal law.

 G.S.
 20-54 outlines the grounds for which NCDMV is authorized to refuse registration or issuance of a certificate of title for motor vehicles.
 Currently G.S.
-20-54(9), authorizes NCDMV to refuse a registration when an applicant motor carrier is subject to a Federal Motor Carrier Safety Administration (FMCSA) or NCDMV order to cease operations, for an imminent hazard as defined under federal law.
+20-54(9) authorizes NCDMV to refuse a registration when an applicant motor carrier is subject to a FMCSA or NCDMV order to cease operations for an imminent hazard as defined under federal law.

 G.S.
 20-110 outlines the grounds for which NCDMV is authorized to rescind and cancel a registration issued by NCDMV.
 Currently G.S.
-20-110(m), authorizes NCDMV to rescind and cancel registrations of vehicles of a motor carrier subject to a Federal Motor Carrier Safety Administration or NCDMV order to cease operations for an imminent hazard as defined under federal law.
+20-110(m) authorizes NCDMV to rescind and cancel registrations of vehicles of a motor carrier subject to a FMCSA or NCDMV order to cease operations for an imminent hazard as defined under federal law.